Archive

 DEP has several important regulatory proposals in the hopper that have yet to be adopted, including the “water quality management planning rules (sewer rules) and the stream encroachment rules (flood prevention) [*correction: SE rules were adopted by DEP in November 2007 - I meant to refer to proposed rules to upgrade 910 miles of streams to "Category One"].
 DEP recently has begun to solicit input on how to strengthen current coastal management and storm water rules.
 DEP has long promised to enact rules to protect the disappearing habitat of threaten and endangered species, and criteria to protect wildlife from bio-accumulative toxic water pollutants, like mercury, PCBs, and pesticides.
 DEP has proposed a controversial cleanup plan on the Passaic River (TMDL) and needs to develop one for Barnegat Bay and hundreds of other polluted waters that fail Clean Water Act standards.
 Jackson needs to speak clearly and fight for the resources and political support to make these long overdue stronger protections happen.

-Pave paradise: Put up a parking lot
+Pave Paradise: Put up a Parking Lot

 January 23rd, 2008 3 comments

-Baldpate Mountain in Hopewell Township, Mercer County is one of my favorite still relatively wild areas to ramble.
 The State DEP just began construction of new roads and parking areas to provide access to this hilly and forested landscape.
 Check out the photo’s – you decide if the improved public access to this special place is worth the destruction.
 I don’t think so – and even if justified, the design is poor, the engineering wildly out of scale, and the level of forest destruction avoidable.

 Green Acres Project – Baldpate Mountain, Hopewell Township, Mercer County.Baldpate is a magnificent forested tract of approximately 1,000 acres.
 It is the highest elevation and largest natural area in Mercer County, along the Delaware River, just north of Trenton.